vishalprasad1912/Epileptic-Seizure-Identification-Project/README.md

 ✅ **Note:**
 Only the code and models are shared in this repository.
 The raw dataset is **not redistributed** here — please download it directly from the official UCI source.

+---

+## 🤝 Contributing

+We welcome contributions from the community to improve this project.
+Please refer to the [Contributing Guidelines](CONTRIBUTING.md) for detailed instructions on how to contribute, including submitting issues, feature requests, and pull requests.

+Your participation and feedback are highly appreciated.